Amulsharma64/gift-do/README.md

 #GIFTDO
-Gift-do is a web-appalication which is help you out to find suitable gifts for your loved one.
+Gift-do is a web-appalication which is help you out to find suitable gifts for your loves one.